 But there’s also excitement, because you can start to see where you are going, you can focus more sharply now, and direct that pathway more intentionally.
 This semester is a chance to slow down a bit and think about the directions that you’re running towards and the possible edges that you might reach.
 And there is relief, because you’ve been spending time creating that parachute or hang glider or whatever it is that will allow you to soar, glide, float and find your place of settling- at least for now.
 My hope is that this course will be a place to help you strengthen and build that hang glider that you’ve been working so diligently on all of this time.
 And learn how to steer it where you really want to end up.

-I look forward to doing this work with you this semester!
+I look forward to doing this work with you this semester and watching you fly!